-Cobblestones to be laid in many pedestrian areas.
+Cobblestones to be laid in many pedestrian areas of Rome.

-The quaint cobblestone surfaces of 68 central Rome streets are to be removed and replaced by more traffic-friendly asphalt surfaces, mayoress Virginia Raggi has announced.
+The quaint cobblestone surfaces of 68 central Rome streets are to be removed and replaced by more traffic-friendly asphalt surfaces, mayor Virginia Raggi has announced.

 The attractive bevelled, black basalt stones, called sampietrini in Italian because they were first used in the capital under Pope Sisto V, have many advantages.
 They provide an elastic surface which adapts itself to the passing traffic, and allow the underlying earth to “breathe”.